shermanflan/azure-methods/FunctionApps/README.md

 letters.

 The topic is configured with normal settings including public network access.
-This would probably need to be filtered for specific IP CIDR values in production.
+The topic is protected via secret token so the endpoint is secure.
+For additional security, a private endpoint over a vnet can be configured although this capability is still in preview as of this [writing](https://docs.microsoft.com/en-us/azure/event-grid/configure-private-endpoints).
 The subscription is configured with custom event types and subject filtering.
 Standard retry and TTL is also configured.
-The advanced [filtering](https://docs.microsoft.com/en-us/azure/event-grid/event-filtering#advanced-filtering) option supports inspection of the message payload which may be useful in custom routing scenarios, but is not explored here.
+The advanced [filtering](https://docs.microsoft.com/en-us/azure/event-grid/event-filtering#advanced-filtering) option supports inspection of the message payload which may be useful in custom routing scenarios as shown in this [example](https://docs.microsoft.com/en-us/azure/event-grid/scripts/event-grid-cli-resource-group-filter#sample-script---preview-extension), but is not explored here.

 #### Trigger
 The [EventGridPublish](EventGridPublish/__init__.py) function is an HTTP